lblakej/document-markup-mac-help/docs-mac-project-part-3-4/README.md

 ## Macintosh Version

-### 1. To choose from a list of different section breaks, you have to use the menu.
+### 1. To choose from a list of different section breaks, you can use the menu.
 Which type of section break should you use?

 <img src="section-breaks.png" width="800">